 Making such cultural events possible in the community is an important part of our work, and resonates strongly with our aim to create accessible spaces of engagement with art and literature.
-The name "Sahitya Sabka, Duniya Sabki" imagines just that: a world where literature is the estate of not only a few people, but is written for, by, and about us all.
+The name "Sahitya Sabka, Duniya Sabki" imagines just that: a world where literature is the estate of not only a few people, but is written for, by, and about all of us.

-We regularly host these programmes at both our libraries.
+We regularly host these programs at both our libraries.
 Details about them can be found on our events page.

 There is no tool more effective in the development of a community as the empowerment of its women.
 This creates power in individuals over their own circumstances, their community and society.
-Adda held every Wednesday at TCLP-Agrasar (Sikanderpur, Gurgaon) is an interaction with women of the community to empower them to discuss issues of importance in their lives.
+Adda held every Wednesday at TCLP- Sikanderpur is an interaction with women of the community to empower them to discuss issues of importance in their lives.